mobify/mobify-code-style/css/Readme.md

 .c-component.c--modifier
 ```

+One last thing: do __NOT__ style Javascript class!

+Anything that stars with `js-` is off limits.

-We cover this convention in greater detail [below](#user-content-class-naming-convention-csm).
+We cover our naming convention in much greater detail [below](#user-content-class-naming-convention-csm).

 ## Self Documenting Selectors